Why Don’t Banks Ask Us Security Questions We Can Actually Answer?

 What was the name of the city of your first job.
 Well that is tricky.
 Do you mean as a babysitter or my first professional job?
 I moved a few times after college.
 Will I remember which I chose?
 Skip.

 What was the name of your favorite teacher?
 I never had a favorite.
 Skip.

 What was the color of your first car?
-Well if you count the Toyota hatchback station wagon my dad gave me with two hundred thousand miles on it then maybe it is gray but if you are counting the Datsun I bought with my own money after totaling the Toyota only three months later, then it was beige.
+Well if you count the hatchback station wagon my dad gave me with two hundred thousand miles on it then maybe it is gray but if you are counting the Plymouth I bought with my own money after totaling the Toyota only three months later, then it was beige.
 Or was that brown?
 Skip.

 Sheila Myers is an award winning author and Professor at a small college in Upstate NY.
 She enjoys writing, swimming in lakes, and walking in nature.
 Not always in that order.